-- 205.3a A card can have one or more subtypes printed on its type line. - 205.3b Subtypes of each card type except plane are always single words and are listed after a long dash.
-Each word after the dash is a separate subtype; such objects may have multiple types.
+- 205.3a A card can have one or more subtypes printed on its type line. - 205.3b Subtypes of each card type except creature and plane are always single words and are listed after a long dash.
+Each word after the dash is a separate subtype.
+Subtypes of creature cards are one or two words and are listed after a long dash.
+Each word or two-word phrase, as listed in rule 205.3m, is a separate subtype.
+Objects other than planes may have multiple subtypes.
 Subtypes of planes are also listed after a long dash, but may be multiple words; all words after the dash are, collectively, a single subtype.